typhonjs-docs/typhonjs-core-specifications/README.md

 # typhonjs-core-specifications
-Provides overview documentation for all TyphonJS orgs / repos.
+Provides essential specifications for all TyphonJS orgs / repos.